brujoand/slides.brujordet.no/Building_a_delivery_platform/javazone_2020.md

 - surprisingly, teams in dire need of migrating from unmaintained/buggy solutions, were also reluctant
-- They agreed that the situation was bad, but were never satisfied with our offering even though it was much better.
+- They agreed that the situation was bad, but were never satisfied with our offering even though they agreed it was better.
 - They had invested a lot of time, in small nifty features.
 - These things didn't seem important as they were minor things.
 - But our brains don't work like that, we failed to pay attention, and they